 Long-term Health Effects

 Ativan is in the benzodiazepine drug class, which is a type of substance that suppresses the central nervous system.
-This can result in disruptions to occur in various organs in the body including the circulatory system and the heart.
+This can result in disruptions to various organs in the body, including the circulatory system and the heart.
 Taking it can slow your heart rate down and decrease your blood pressure.
 How Long Does Ativan (Lorazepam) Stay in Your System?

-If Ativan is taken for a long period, there can be serious health consequences to your heart which may include changes in your heart rate, cardiac arrest, hypotension (chronic low blood pressure) and heart rhythm problems.
+If Ativan is taken for an extended period, there can be severe health consequences to your heart, which may include changes in your heart rate, cardiac arrest, hypotension (chronic low blood pressure), and heart rhythm problems.

 Ativan Interactions with Drugs or Medications

-When taking Ativan, it’s important to speak with your doctor before taking any other medications or supplements.
-There are different interactions that can occur, for example, when mixing Ativan with other medications, it can cause the mediation to not work as effectively.
+Different interactions can occur; for example, mixing Ativan with other medications can cause the medication not to work as effectively.
 Others may cause an increase in side effects.

 Mixing Ativan with Alcohol